bradygaster-zz/downr/src/wwwroot/posts/taming-nhibernate-child-collection-persistence/index.md

   <img src="/posts/taming-nhibernate-child-collection-persistence/media/image_7.png" alt="image">
 </p>
 <p>In this case, my problem was in the way I was mapping the relationship between the Order and OrderDetail classes.
 I&#x2019;m using
-  <a>Fluent NHibernate and Auto Mapping</a>, so the changes should be minimal and made within the mapping override for my Order object.
+  <a href="http://blog.jagregory.com/2009/01/10/fluent-nhibernate-auto-mapping-introduction/">Fluent NHibernate and Auto Mapping</a>, so the changes should be minimal and made within the mapping override for my Order object.
 The code for my Order mapping override is below.</p>
 <p>
   <img src="/posts/taming-nhibernate-child-collection-persistence/media/image_8.png" alt="image">&#xA0;</p>
 <p>Once I add in the single line informing the mapping that it should cascade all changes via the Cascade.All() method call, the test passes and the order detail records are created alongside the Order.</p>